Machine Identity Rotation: Securing Non-Human Identities

 • Certificate Authorities (CAs) are essential for automating the issuance, renewal, and revocation of digital certificates.
 By integrating with a CA, organizations can streamline the rotation process and minimize the risk of expired or compromised certificates.
 For example, in a cloud environment, a CA can automatically provision certificates for new workloads as they are deployed, ensuring that each workload has a unique and valid identity.

-• Key Management Systems (KMS) provide a centralized platform for managing and storing cryptographic keys, including API keys, SSH keys, and other credentials.
+• Key Management Systems (KMS) provide a centralized platform for managing and storing cryptographic keys, including api keys, ssh keys, and other credentials.
 KMS solutions offer features such as key rotation, access control, and auditing, helping organizations maintain a strong security posture.
-Imagine a large e-commerce platform using a KMS to manage the API keys for its payment processing services, regularly rotating these keys to prevent fraud.
+Imagine a large e-commerce platform using a KMS to manage the api keys for its payment processing services, regularly rotating these keys to prevent fraud.
+Other credentials typically managed by KMS include symmetric encryption keys and secrets for service accounts.

 • Hardware Security Modules (HSMs) offer a secure, tamper-proof environment for storing and managing sensitive cryptographic keys.
 HSMs provide a high level of security and are often used in regulated industries such as finance and healthcare.
 For instance, a financial institution might use an HSM to protect the private keys used to sign digital transactions, ensuring the integrity and authenticity of each transaction.